|

 I still sat quietly, irritated.

-“All you know is that some cult members were willing to kill you to get it.
-I believe there is a high probability that someone stole the book from them and planted it on you.
-And that same thief could have cast the spell to summon Hellie to stop them from getting the book.
-Not to mention that someone was watching and likely is still watching you.”
+“Yeah, well, there is a high probability that someone stole the book from them and planted it on you.
+And that same thief could have cast the spell to summon Hellie to stop them from getting the book.”

 “You’re reaching, Gene.”